danilkiff/pq3.ru/content/posts/architectural-integrity/Organizational blind spot - no hypothesis culture.md

 ## Signals of a no-hypothesis culture

 - Features appear on the roadmap without a clear problem statement.
-- Nobody asks “why?” — only “when?”
+- Nobody asks “why?” -- only “when?”
 - The goal is to “ship” rather than to “test an idea.”
-- Feature failures are ignored—teams simply move on to the next item.
+- Feature failures are ignored--teams simply move on to the next item.
 - Analytics are used as a retrospective justification, never up front.

 ---